Questions to Ask for Gift Ideas

 Conclusion

-The gift of giving can be much more thoughtful and considered by questioning the purpose.
-Starting with the gifts the recipient has already unwrapped, we move on to the recipient’s interests, practical needs, ideal experiences and sentimental values.
-Whether it’s a physical gift or an experience, it’s about taking the time to get to know and be grateful for everything that makes them special.
-By considering them thoughtfully and in depth, and showing genuine interest, you would choose a gift that would also say to the person, “I value our relationship.”
+By asking yourself why, you can make the gift of?giving much more meaningful and deliberate.
+Beginning with the gifts your recipient has already unwrapped, we then consider?what you know of those interests, that person’s practical needs, the wish-list experiences she hasn’t told you about and anything sentimentally treasured.
+But, whether it’s a physical present or?an experience, it’s a way of spending time to get to know them and appreciate everything that makes them special.
+Because by thinking about them with care and depth, and showing genuine interest, you would select?a gift that would also say to the person: “I value our relationship.”